 A study of the major data models with emphasis on relational systems.
-Included will be file organization, database design, security and control.
-Project work will include creating and modifying databases in mainframe and micro-based systems and querying the database using a host language, Structured Query Language (SQL) and Query By Example (QBE).
-Current commercial databases available for microcomputers will also be studied.
-Prerequisite for MIS majors: CIS 267 Visual Applications Programming I and MIS 221 Management Information Systems.
+Topics include database design, database implementation, database processing, and security.
+Project work will include creating and modifying databases using Structured Query Language (SQL) and Query By Example (QBE).
+Current commercial databases will also be studied.
+Prerequisite: CIS 274 Algorithms and Data Structures.
 Same as CIS 324.